St. Joseph Catholic School

 Learning Goals:

-3. I can use elements of narrative text to write a historical fiction story.
+• I can use elements of opinion writing to write an opinion essay.

-2. Identify, use, and explain the meaning of antonyms, idioms, homophones, and homographs in a text.
+• Identify use, and explain the meaning of antonyms, synonyms, idioms, homophones, and homographs in text.

 Writing: